Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 Mosquito biting human is a health risk image.

 Municipalities are not the only ones involved in the war against insect pests.
-You can help reduce mosquito problems in your own backyard too.
+You can help reduce problems in your own backyard and help protect bees from mosquito spraying.

 • Use granular pesticides and insecticides instead of sprays where possible